mkawalec/monad-blog/posts/2016-04-30-barbed-wire.md

 To check that the first law is fulfilled, insert `id` for the function `f` and the proof will flow from definition above.
-The second case for `Add` will look as follows.
+The second case for `Add` looks as follows.
 It's the same for `Mul` since they have the same structure.

     Add (f . g $ a) (f . g $ b) = fmap f (Add (g a) (g b)) = fmap f .
     fmap g $ Add a b

 so it's fulfilled as well.
 Of course we can skip this bit in GHC thanks to `DeriveFunctor` extension that allows us to derive `fmap` automatically.
+We will reference this implementation later though, so it's best if it's written down explicitly.

 ### Representing our type as a fixed point

 We have a type `ExprF a`, which we know is a functor.
-We expect to insert a Fixed Point as `a` to get some deeper insight into the nature of recursion, but what is that fixed point?
+This data type looks a bit useless, given that the type itself depends on the amount of levels of nesting

+    > :t Const 2
+    Const 2 :: ExprF a

+    > :t Add (Const 1) (Const 2)
+    Add (Const 1) (Const 2) :: ExprF (ExprF a)

+And so on.
+Even worse, the type demands that all branches have the same depth, so it looks effectively unusable.
+But I've mentioned fixed point as something that can help encoding arbitrary recursive behaviour in `a`, what is it?

     data Fix f = Fix (f (Fix f))  --or data Fix f = Fix {outF :: f (Fix f)}